U029F

 Corroded or damaged connector at the FCCM in the fuel cell compartment.

-Failed FCCM hardware (microcontroller or communication transceiver fault).
+Failed FCCM hardware such as a microcontroller or communication transceiver fault.

 Hydrogen supply pressure fault causing the FCCM to fault before losing communication.